MarkBaggett/ese-analyst/README.md

                         specified ese.
   --pluggin CONFIG, -p CONFIG
                         Use a plugin that defines fields in the ese database.
+  --acquire-live, -a    Use FGET to extract locked file for processing.
   --list-tables, -l     List all tables in the ese.
+  --recurse, -r         Recurse subdirectories to find ese in path.
   --dump-tables [DUMPTABLES [DUMPTABLES ...]], -d [DUMPTABLES [DUMPTABLES ...]]
                         Only dump tables listed separated by space.
 End the list with --.

 ```

-Without creating a plugin you can list tables (-l) in an ESE and dump them (-d).
-BUT when you make a plugin (-m) you can define functions, rename fields, rename tables, and more.
+The idea of ese2csv is to allow you to dump the data from any ESE database that the libesedb engine can read.
+However, you can also create a "plugin" for the ese file with the -m option that allows you to use YAML to define the formats for fields, gives them friendly names and provides functions for processing the database.
+The tool supports wildcards and directory recursion so you can search your drive and let the tool extract what ever it can find.

-# List the tables in an ese
+# List the tables in an ese database.
+File must not be locked by the OS.
+If it is use -a (acquire).

 ```
 C:>ese2csv.exe -l C:\Windows\SoftwareDistribution\DataStore\DataStore.edb